Selling on your own website gives you one huge advantage vs. selling on marketplace sites like Amazon or Etsy:

 A great choice for new loyalty programs, but tracking data and preventing fraud can be an issue.
 Ideal for experience-based industries like travel, although they work well with consumer goods that are high value and high consumption, too.

 10 Tips For Launching A Reward Program

 Launching a reward program is an important step in growing your business, and one you don’t want to mess up.
-Keep in mind these basic guidelines for your loyalty program from our earlier post on starting customer loyalty programs:

 1. Keep it simple